richard-scryber/PaperworkDayDocs/configuration/document-events-and-access.md

 # Document Remote Request Events and the Document Object Model (DOM)

-These two have been put together as they both revolve around a parsed document instance, that acts as the facade to the entire template.
-It provides ways to extract and interact with the underlying content and handle requests for external content.
+They both revolve around a parsed document instance, these provides ways to extract and interact with the underlying content and handle requests for external content.

 ---